4 Social Media Mistakes That Can Get You Fired

 Think twice before revealing business information that has not been made public.
 This could include details of your own promotion, a company merger or reorganization, or the release of a new product.
 When in doubt, don’t let it out!
-Check with your boss to give you the go ahead before posting.
+Check with your boss to give you the go-ahead before posting.

 No matter what industry you’re in, there are types of posts that are particularly taboo for your profession.
 As a teacher, you wouldn’t want to be posting excessive party photos or making status updates that put down the kids you teach.
-If you have a job within the food and beverage industry, you shouldn’t post about or perform any act that is unhygienic.
+If you have a job in the food and beverage industry, you shouldn’t post about or perform any act that is unhygienic.

 We get it—it’s fun to use social media to keep your friends and followers updated on the latest and greatest things happening in your life.
 But sometimes, keeping thoughts to yourself and inappropriate activities offline is the best way to go.

 Realized there might be more on your social media accounts than you want your employer or future employer to see?
 Check out our tips for cleaning up your online image.